-Presently, Tracey is a 30 year old woman who has experienced many moments of negativity, social isolation and self pity.
-She has also however experienced positive moments and is now actively involved in a large network of people who all share the same goal as Tracey, making their own lives and everyone who they meet, meaningful and positive.
+After spending years retraining to feed herself, wash herself and even dress herself after Dystonia stole her ability to do all of these things, Tracey is now a 31 year old woman.
+Although she has experienced many moments of negativity, social isolation and self pity, she has also however experienced positive moments and is now actively involved in a large network of people who all share the same goal as Tracey.
+That goal is to make all of their own lives and everyone who they meet, more meaningful and positive.

 Tracey Ellen Maria is a Two Time Best Selling Author, International Inspirational Speaker, Life Coach, Disabled Advocate, Ambassador for the Aunua Academy and Travel Entrepreneur.

 “I enjoying making the most of life, and creating wonderful memories along the way.
 I am very open to new experiences.
 I love travelling the world, exploring different cultures, and meeting new people.
 I am very driven, determined, open minded and I love nothing more than having a good laugh.” – Tracey Ellen Maria